OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm start
     ```

-2. In the Office client application that you chose when creating the add-in project with the Yeoman generator (i.e., Excel, Word or PowerPoint), choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. In the Office client application that opens when you run the previous command (i.e., Excel, Word or PowerPoint), choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
 The following image shows this button in Excel.

     ![Excel add-in button](../images/excel-quickstart-addin-3b.png)